yosrahelal/paladin/portara/README.md

 # Portara

 This is the main process for paladin.
 To run this, you will need to have the kata library built and in the same directory as the jar file.
-The kata library is a Go library that is used to orchestrate a transaction though assembly, endorsement, notarisation, and submission to the EVM base ledger.
+The kata library is a Go library that is used to orchestrate a transaction through assembly, endorsement, notarisation, and submission to the EVM base ledger.
 The kata library is built using the following commands:

  - build the kata library
 ```